-Everything you need to know about our Stockport hypnotherapy service
+Everything you want to know about our Stockport hypnosis service

 Most clients stop in a single session, but a free follow-up is provided within three months in the event that you have a problem.
 Our Stockport hypnotherapist has bookings from Monday to Saturday.

 Not provided here at the present time.